SwarnaDharshiniS/BookRecommendationSystem/README.md

 A Streamlit app that recommends books by genre and keyword, ranked using sentiment analysis of Amazon book reviews plus topic modeling of the top results.

-## ⚠️ Security note - rotate your Kaggle API key

-The original repo's `Data.zip` contains `Data/Data Collection/Kaggle Dataset/kaggle.json`
-with a **real Kaggle username and API key committed in plain text**.
-Since the repo is public on GitHub, that key is exposed to anyone.
-Please:
-1. Go to your Kaggle account settings and **revoke/regenerate** that API token now.
-2. Remove `kaggle.json` from the repo (and ideally scrub it from git history, e.g. with the `git filter-repo` or BFG tool, since old commits still contain it even if you delete the file going forward).

-This package leaves that file out entirely - it isn't needed to run the app.

-## What was wrong / what was fixed

-1. **App crashed on every successful recommendation.** `app.py` did `elif results:` on a pandas DataFrame, which raises `ValueError: The truth value of a DataFrame is ambiguous` any time results were found - i.e. the app's main feature crashed every time it worked.
-Fixed to just use `else`.
-2. **Selecting "self-help" crashed the app.** There's no `self-help_df.csv` in the data, but the genre was in the dropdown, causing an unhandled `FileNotFoundError`.
-   `recommend_book` now raises that error clearly, and `app.py` catches it and shows a friendly message instead of crashing.
-3. **No `requirements.txt`.** The project couldn't actually be installed/deployed.
-   Added one with the libraries the code uses (`streamlit`, `pandas`, `scikit-learn`, `nltk`, `fuzzywuzzy`, `python-Levenshtein`).
-4. **Severe slowness on common keywords.** Matching used `DataFrame.iterrows()` plus a fuzzy-match check against every word of every review, even for exact matches.
-On the "fiction" genre (~450k reviews) a simple query took 30-50+ seconds.
-Now there's an exact-match fast path, a cheap mathematical pre-filter that skips fuzzy comparisons that can't possibly reach the match threshold, and `itertuples()` instead of `iterrows()`.
-Same matching behavior (typos/close variants still match), ~7x faster in the worst case tested.
-5. **Repeated disk reads.** Every recommendation reloaded the full genre CSV from disk.
-   Genre data is now cached in memory per process.
-6. **Topic modeling bugs.** `CountVectorizer(max_df=1, ...)` only kept words that appeared in exactly one document, which could throw "empty vocabulary" and crash the page; `display_topics` also had a `return` inside its loop that meant it only ever reported the first of 5 topics.
-Both fixed, with a friendly fallback string if there genuinely isn't enough review text to model.
-7. **Noisy/fragile NLTK download.** `sentiment_analysis.py` called `nltk.download(...)`
-   unconditionally on every import.
-It now checks if the data is already present first, and raises a clear error if a download is needed but fails (e.g. no internet).
-8. Minor UX: added a loading spinner (queries can take a few seconds on large genres), a cleaner results table, and an expandable section to read full review excerpts.

 ## Project structure

 ```